mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_02/instructions.md

 ### Finally

-In `try-catch` block you have another keyword named `finally` where the execution run into it when either `try` or `catch` is finished and in fact is the best time to run any side effect for example to clean up cache or add something to cache.
+`try-catch` blocks have another keyword named `finally`, which runs a block of code after either the `try` or `catch` is finished.
+In fact, `finally` is the best time to run any side effects, such as adding or removing items from a cache.

 ```dart
 try {